 In case of an emergency, students should contact the nearest faculty, staff member, or administrator immediately.
-If a student is unable to locate any College personnel, he/she should go to the nearest P.I.T. office This will connect the student to P.I.T.'s switchboard.
+If a student is unable to locate any College personnel, he/she should go to the nearest P.I.T. office phone and dial "O." This will connect the student to P.I.T.'s switchboard.
 Fire extinguishers and first aid kits are located throughout all campus buildings.